Breastfeeding 5 min read

 The New Born

-Newborns are little miracles with their own unique features.
-Some baby may have a head full of hair, but others might be adorably bald.
+Newborns have their own unique features.
+Some babies may have a head full of hair, but others might be bald.
 And that thick, whitish coating?
-It washed away during the first bath, revealing the softest skin.
+It washes away during the first bath, revealing soft skin.

 At birth, your baby’s vision is initially blurry.
 However, they will be able to focus on your face from a distance of about 30 centimeters, often referred to as the “cuddle distance.”
 This distance is approximately from your breast to your face.
 As your baby hears your voice and sees your face, they will begin to make the connection between what they hear and what they see.